Up to 60% off sofas & mattresses — limited‑time deals.

 • Budget shoppers setting up a first living room

-• Guest areas and lower-traffic family spaces
+• Guest rooms and lower-traffic family spaces

 Where it falls short